DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 Not only does this solution avoid having our code exposed on a stolen or compromised endpoint, developers won't want to wait for it to download!

+### Native platform development

+When your development environments run in a similar or the same environment as production, your endpoint platform is less of a concern.
+In this demo the Kubernetes worker node is running Ubuntu x86_64, while the developer notebook is an Apple Silicon ARM-based Macbook.
+With Docker Desktop and DevContainers it is pretty straightforward to run our x86_64 DevContainers, but we pay a severe performance penalty with all commands being wrapped by QEMU emulation.

+Allowing developers to work on their preferred productivity platform while eliminating any potential compatibility issues is a huge win for developer happiness.

 ### Remote development with optimal text input latency and response time

 Remote desktop display and VDI options have always been a sub-optimal